run-llama/llama_index/CONTRIBUTING.md

 **Ideas**:

 - Besides the "default" retrievers built on top of each index, what about fancier retrievers?
-E.g. retrievers that take in other retrivers as input?
+E.g. retrievers that take in other retrievers as input?
 Or other types of data?

 ---